Kachin Hills: Geography

-There were 64,405 Kachins enumerated at the census of 1901.

-In the middle of the 19th century, the southern limit of the Kachins was 200 mi. farther north than it is now.
-Since then the ethnic group has been drifting steadily southward and eastward, a vast aggregate of small independent clans united by no common government, but all obeying a common impulse to move outwards from their original seats along the line of least resistance.
-Now the Kachins are on both sides of the border of upper Burma, and are a force to be reckoned with by frontier administrators.

 British administration

 According to the Kachin Hill Tribes Regulation of 1895, administrative responsibility was accepted by the British government on the left bank of the Irrawaddy for the country south of the Nmaikha, and on the right bank for the country south of a line drawn from the confluence of the Malikha and Nmaikha through the northern limit of the Laban district and including the jade mines.
 The tribes north of this line were told that if they abstained from raiding to the south of it they would not be interfered with.
-South of that line peace was to be enforced and a small tribute exacted, with a minimum of interference in-their private affairs.
+South of that line peace was to be enforced and a small tribute taken, with a minimum of interference in their private affairs.

 On the British side of the border, the chief objects of Britain's colonial policy were the disarmament of the tribes and construction of frontier and internal roads.
-A light tribute was exacted.
-The Kachins have been the object of many police operations and two regular expeditions:
+A small tribute was taken by the British.
+The Kachins were subject to many British "police operations" and two fighting expeditions:

-(I) Expedition of 1892-93
+British incursion of 1892-93

-Bhamo was occupied by the British on December 28, 1885, and almost immediately, trouble began.
-Constant punitive measures were carried on by the military police; but in December 1892, a police column proceeding to establish a post at Sima was heavily attacked, and simultaneously the town of Myitkyina was raided by Kachins.
-A force of 1,200 troops was sent to put down the rising.
-The enemy received their final blow at Palap, but not before three officers were killed, three wounded and 102 sepoys and followers killed and wounded.
+The city of Bhamo was occupied by the British on December 28, 1885, and almost immediately, trouble began.
+Constant punitive measures were carried out by the military police; but in December 1892, a police column proceeding to establish a post at Sima was heavily attacked, and simultaneously the town of Myitkyina was raided by Kachin fighters.
+A force of 1,200 troops was sent to put down the rebellion.
+The Kachin fighters received their final blow at Palap, but not before three British officers were killed, three wounded and 102 sepoys and followers killed and wounded.

-(2) Expedition of 1895-96
+British incursion of 1895-96

-The continued misconduct of the Sana Kachins from beyond the administrative border rendered punitive measures necessary in the eyes of British colonialists.
+The continued "misconduct" of the Sana Kachins from beyond the administrative border rendered punitive measures necessary, in the eyes of British colonists.
 No retaliation had taken place since the attack on Myitkyina in December 1892.
 Now two columns were sent up, one of 250 rifles from Myitkyina, the other of 200 rifles from Mogaung, marching in December 1895.
-The resistance was insignificant, and the operations were completely successful.
+The resistance was insignificant, and the fighting resulted in a complete victory for the British.
 A strong force of military police was stationed at Myitkyina, with several outposts in the Kachin hills.

+Pianma Incident

-In 1910, the British occupied Hpimaw (Chinese characters: 片马, pinyin: Piànmǎ) in the Pianma Incident, as well as a part of what is now Northern Kachin state in 1926/7 and part of the Wa states in 1940.
+In 1910, during the very last year of Qing Empire, the British occupied Hpimaw (Pianma) in the Pianma Incident, as well as a part of what is now Northern Kachin state in 1926-27 and part of the Wa states in 1940.